Your web browser is outdated and may be insecure

 Under TUPE regulations, both your current and new employers have an obligation to provide certain information and consult with your representatives prior to the transfer.
 They must share the following information:

-- the fact of the transfer, its approximate date and the reasons for it
+• the fact of the transfer, its approximate date and the reasons for it

-- the legal, economic and social implications of the transfer for the affected employees
+• the legal, economic and social implications of the transfer for the affected employees

-- information relating to the use of agency workers.
+• information relating to the use of agency workers.

-We have produced a checklist which may help you prepare for any meetings you attend.
+We have produced a checklist that may help you prepare for any meetings you attend.
 Please keep copies of all documentation you receive in relation to a proposed/actual transfer.
 They will be needed if the new company attempts to make changes after the transfer has taken place.

 TUPE is a specialised area in law and if you are involved in this process, please contact us.